 The title of your variation in the catalog.
 Don’t import this column if you want to keep the parent product title.

-The following example assumes you are *updating* an existing set of variations, so I’ll also have an
+The following example assumes you are *updating* an existing set of variations, so I’ll also have an ID column.

 Your spreadsheet structure should be as follows: